 . . .
 And this is the tendency of all human governments.
 A departure from principle in one instance becomes a precedent for a second; that second for a third; and so on, till the bulk of the society is reduced to be mere automatons of misery, and to have no sensibilities left but for sinning and suffering.
 Then begins, indeed, the bellum omnium in omnia, which some philosophers observing to be so general in this world, have mistaken it for the natural, instead of the abusive state of man.
 And the fore horse of this frightful team is public debt.
 Taxation follows that, and in its train wretchedness and oppression.”
 (Excerpts from a letter from Thomas Jefferson to Samuel Kercheval July 12, 1816)

-To summarize what Jefferson is saying here, we must not allow our leaders to create enormous debt of any type because it is the people who are ultimately held liable.
-We have to decide between our economy and freedom or abundance and being a lowly servant.
-That if we run into such debt that government feels it is necessary to tax us in our goods, our property, our labor, and in our pleasure, and if we have to work for many hours of the day and pay the government a great portion of the money we earned, to the point where we can’t even afford to live a decent life, and if we become this busy, and this broke that we are just happy to get a job that pays us enough to get by, it is not right.
-Allowing one incident of this will lead to allowing yet more until all of your freedoms and all of your money is given to the government and what is left is distributed to the public.
+To summarize what Jefferson is saying here, we must not allow our leaders to create enormous debt of any type because the people are ultimately held liable.
+We must decide between our economy and freedom or abundance and being a lowly servant.
+That if we run into such debt that government feels it is necessary to tax us on our goods, our property, our labor, and in our pleasure, and if we have to work for many hours of the day and pay the government a great portion of the money we earned, to the point where we can’t even afford to live a decent life, and if we become this busy, and this broke that we are just happy to get a job that pays us enough to get by, it is not right.
+Allowing one incident of this will lead to allowing yet more until all of your freedoms and your money is given to the government, and what is left is distributed to the public.
 In a nutshell, massive debt and massive taxes are not good.

 We are now hitting the stage where what is left is being distributed to the public.
 It almost makes you want to visit the grave of Mr. Jefferson and apologize.
 Of course, soon, that probably will not be an option because such spots are being threatened by those who would rather his memory be stricken from the minds of the masses.
-Regardless, the situation is impossible to ignore at this point, and the repercussions are almost self-explanatory.
+Regardless, the situation is impossible to ignore, and the repercussions are almost self-explanatory.

 Everything has a process or cycle.
 Our situation is no different.
 The individual states get their power from the people.
 The federal government gets its power from the states.
-That is until the federal government gets strong enough to impose their will on the states, which are, in turn, forced to enforce the mandates being handed by the fed onto the people.
-Over time, the people who comprise the ranks of the federal government become numb to the idea that what they serve is a tyrannical system, and they are willing to act on behalf of such mandates in exchange for monetary or power benefit.
-Remember, throughout history; tyranny usually presents itself in the uniform of a government employee saying they are there to help.
+That is until the federal government gets strong enough to impose its will on the states, which are, in turn, forced to enforce the mandates being handed by the fed onto the people.
+Over time, the people who comprise the federal government ranks become numb to the idea that what they serve is a tyrannical system, and they are willing to act on behalf of such mandates in exchange for monetary or power benefit.
+Remember, throughout history, tyranny usually presents itself in the uniform of a government employee, saying they are there to help.

 Let’s give this some deeper thought.
 In the example above, the two patriotic groups are considered potential domestic terror threats and extremists.
 Well, the government has labeled terrorists and extremists as enemies of the state.
 A “threat” is a person who is likely to cause damage or danger, an “enemy” is a person who is actively opposed or hostile to someone or something, and an “extremist” is a person who holds a fanatical political or religious view and is willing to resort to or advocates extreme action.
-That’s curious because that would mean that the government has labeled people who love their country and wish to abide by Constitutional law, and are willing to defend it at all costs, a threat, or simply an enemy!
+That’s curious because that would mean that the government has labeled people who love their country, wish to abide by Constitutional law, and are willing to defend it at all costs as a threat or simply an enemy!

-This means that the government finds these Americans to be threats due to the fact that they differ in ideology.
-Logically speaking that would mean that the government neither loves their country nor wishes to adhere to Constitutional values and opposes those who would or do.
-Well, let previous works clarify this idea and then imagine what the repercussions of this reality could or will ultimately be.
+This means that the government finds these Americans to be threats because they differ in ideology.
+Logically speaking, that would mean that the government neither loves their country nor wishes to adhere to Constitutional values and opposes those who would or do.
+Let previous works clarify this idea and then imagine what the repercussions of this reality could or will ultimately be.

 Were you aware that FEMA was once caught on camera calling our Founding Fathers the first terrorist organization in the United States (Jones, 2001)?
-Were you aware that Constitutional principles were somehow a threat to the United States Government?
+Were you aware that Constitutional principles somehow threatened the United States Government?
 Were you aware that some of your children are being taught that the Boston Tea Party was an act of terrorism (HuffPost, 2013)?

 Most simply do not know or understand just how tyrannical our government has become.
 Like the frog in the pot, everything may seem warm, but the transition to boil has been gradual enough so that the effects are not seen or even felt.

-This is not going to be easy to read, but once again, we need to face the facts to understand and really appreciate the problems we face.
+This will not be easy to read, but once again, we need to face the facts to understand and appreciate the problems we face.
 What will follow is more of a listing of grievances that many in this great nation have brought to the public eye.
-For the sake of space and time, let us just cover some of the more recent examples.
+For space and time, let us just cover some of the more recent examples.